theia-log/theia/docs/source/collector.rst

 Opens channel to monitor for events matching a certain criteria.
 The client can open a channel to the collector to monitor for incoming events that match the client criteria.
-This endpoint will **not** lookup events in the perisistent storage, but matches only the events comming to the collector **after** the channel was opened.
+This endpoint will **not** lookup events in the persistent storage, but matches only the events coming to the collector **after** the channel was opened.

 The collector does not close this channel.
-If a timeout occurs due to inactiviy, then the client must initiate new websocket connection.
+If a timeout occurs due to inactivity, then the client must initiate new websocket connection.

 The first message sent to the collector after establishing the channel **must**